olakrhoff/Masteroppgave-TDT4900/README.md

   * This sets the number of goods
 * -o
   * This sets the output filepath to the directory the interval to be generated too.
 If we don't generate an interval of datasets, this will need a spesific file.
+* -i
+  * This sets which attribute we want to generate an interval for, it it is not passed, then we don't generate an interval.
+All that will happen is that the range which the respective attribute has been given (in its respective argument) will be the interval and not a range from which we randomly choose a value.
+  * a: AGENTS
+  * g: GOODS
+  * p: AVG_PERMUTATION_DISTANCE
+  * v: AVG_VALUE_DISTANCE
+  * r: M_OVER_N (ratio)
+  * b: BUDGET_USED_PERCENT